History

 Since the Lake District was formed in 1990, well over $1.5 million dollars in grants have been secured to help finance lake protection and improvement projects.
 Some of our major achievements to date include the following:

-5. 12-year partnership with Cambridge High School to conduct annual "Lake Sweep" litter cleanups, water-quality testing, rain garden installations, and educational workshops
+- Ongoing partnership with Cambridge High School and Koshkonong Trails to conduct annual "Lake Sweep" litter cleanups, water-quality testing, rain garden installations, educational workshops, and volunteering efforts